European red spider mite (Panonychus ulmi)

 Pest monitoring Periodically, scout fruit trees for the presence of stippled or yellowing leaves as mite damage can be easier to detect than the mites themselves.
 Observe the underside of leaves, particularly along the leaf midrib, for mites, mite eggs and webbing and check for the number of pest and predator mites.
 Sufficient control usually is achieved by midsummer by natural enemies if broad-spectrum insecticide application are avoided.

 Spider mite populations are reduced by cool, wet conditions early in the season.
 Considerable natural control is provided by lady beetles (Stethorus spp.) and minute pirate bugs (Orius spp.).
-Predator mites such as Typhlodromus spp. or Neoseiulus fallacis (syn.
-Amblyseius fallacis) are also effective at managing populations of spider mites and may be purchased if necessary to augment populations.
+Predator mites such as Typhlodromus spp. or Neoseiulus fallacis are also effective at managing populations of spider mites and can be purchased to augment populations.
 Avoid pyrethroid sprays during the growing season.

 Spider mite infestations are favored by dry, dusty conditions, so avoid creating these problems and stressing the plants.
 The use of cover crops also reduces dust and mite problems.
 However, broadleaf weeds like mallow, bindweed, white clover, and knotweed enhance mite numbers.
 Suppression of these weeds with cultivation or grasses may reduce mite numbers.
 Mites may be washed from the tree with a strong stream of water.
 Water trees properly, as drought-stressed trees are more susceptible.
 Avoid excessive nitrogen applications, as this encourages mites.

 Management-chemical control: HOME USE

 Note: Spider mites can rapidly develop resistance to chemical controls.

 - horticultural mineral oil (European red mite only)-Some formulations are OMRI-listed for organic use.

 - azadirachtin (neem extract)-Some formulations are OMRI-listed for organic use.